Cluster Monomials in Graph Laurent Phenomenon Algebras: Introduction

 \section{Introduction}

-\textcite{clusteralgebrasi} introduced cluster algebras, which are commutative algebras with generators grouped into sets called clusters, and they have applications in various mathematical contexts such as Lie theory, triangulations of surfaces, and Teichmüller theory.
+Fomin and Zelevinsky~\cite{clusteralgebrasi} introduced cluster algebras, which have since been recognized as rather ubiquitous in mathematics.
+Originally introduced as a combinatorial model for total positivity, cluster algebras are relevant to Teichmüller theory~\cite{cluster-teich}, triangulated surfaces~\cite{cluster-triangulated-surface}, Lie theory, representation theory of quivers, and Poisson geometry~\cite{cluster-poisson}, to name some examples.

-The core idea of cluster algebras is that the generators, known as cluster variables, are organized into sets called clusters, and these clusters are related by exchange binomials, which allow for the exchange of variables within a cluster according to the rule:
+Broadly, in a cluster algebra, a set of generators called the \textit{cluster variables} are organized into sets called \textit{clusters}.
+A \textit{seed} consists of a cluster and an \textit{exchange polynomial} for each cluster variable in the cluster.
+These exchange polynomials are always \emph{binomials} in the variables of the cluster and define a procedure for mutating a seed into a different seed.

-The Laurent Phenomenon is a remarkable property of cluster algebras, stating that any cluster variable can be expressed as a Laurent polynomial when written as a rational function in terms of any other cluster.
-This property, along with other salient features of cluster algebras, holds in more general settings as well.
-Laurent Phenomenon algebras, introduced by \textcite{LP}, are a generalization of cluster algebras that retain many of these salient features, including the Laurent Phenomenon.
-In Laurent Phenomenon algebras, the exchange polynomials can be irreducible polynomials, rather than just binomials.
+The Laurent phenomenon is a remarkable property of cluster algebras.
+It states that any cluster variable can be expressed as a \textit{Laurent polynomial} when written as a rational function in any cluster.
+Motivated by this property, Lam and Pylyavskyy~\cite{LP} defined \emph{Laurent phenomenon algebras}.
+Laurent phenomenon algebras are generalizations of cluster algebras in which the exchange polynomials are no longer required to be binomials.
+Lam and Pylyavskyy~\cite{LP} show that in their setting, the Laurent phenomenon still holds.

-\textcite{linearLP} defined a specific class of Laurent Phenomenon algebras called graph Laurent Phenomenon algebras, which are characterized by the structure of a directed graph $\graph$ and provide an explicit description of the cluster variables and clusters of a graph Laurent Phenomenon algebra $\mathcal{A}_{\graph}$.
-About this structure, \textcite[Conjecture 7.3a]{linearLP} conjectured Theorem~\ref{theorem:fromlinearLP}.
+Lam and Pylyavskyy~\cite{linearLP} also studied a specific class of Laurent phenomenon algebras called \textit{graph Laurent phenomenon algebras}.
+In a graph Laurent phenomenon algebra, the exchange polynomials are linear polynomials determined by some directed graph \(\graph\).
+Lam and Pylyavskyy~\cite{linearLP} provided an explicit combinatorial description of the cluster variables and clusters of a graph Laurent Phenomenon algebra \(\graphLPalgebra{\graph}\) (see Subsection~\ref{subsection:graphLPalgebraandclusters}).